-Designing with Country will be an important element in the project.
-We are consulting with the local Aboriginal community and organisations throughout the Far West Local Health District to ensure the upgraded ED and Acute MHIPU are welcoming, safe and culturally appropriate places that promote healing and improved wellbeing.
+Designing with Country is an important element in the project.
+We have been consulting with the local Aboriginal community and organisations throughout the Far West Local Health District to ensure the upgraded ED and Acute MHIPU are welcoming, safe and culturally appropriate places that promote healing and improved wellbeing.